RNG Proof of Concept - File Hashing and Draw Integrity

 📄 [View draw certificate — OCSA-2026-05-07-3164]

 The hashing tool is a free third-party tool.
-Your file is never uploaded — the calculation happens entirely within your browser.
-Feel free to download the test file onto your pc and test the hash matches on any hashing tool of your choice.
+Your file is never uploaded - the calculation happens entirely within your own browser.
+Feel free to download the test file onto your pc and test that the hash matches using any hashing tool of your choice.
+There are many free hash verification tools available from a simple web search.

 Now try the altered version

-At first glance the altered file is identical in every respect - same entrants, same ticket numbers, same email addresses.
+At first glance, the altered file seems identical in every respect - same entrants, same ticket numbers, same email addresses.
 Only one change has been made: the ticket numbers held by Noah Diaz and Michael Morgan have been swapped.
 Noah Diaz was the legitimate winner on ticket 23.
 In this version, Michael Morgan holds ticket 23 instead.

-Find rows 23 and 47 in each file and you will see the difference.
+Find rows 23 and 47 in each file, compare side by side, and you will see the difference.
 Now hash the altered file and compare the result to the certificate.
-The hash will not match - because the file has been tampered with.
-Even the smallest change ( a single letter or punctuation mark) will completely alter the hash code
+The hash will no longer match - because the file has been tampered with.
+Even the smallest change (a single letter, space, or punctuation mark) will completely alter the hash code

 🔽 [Download altered entry list]